 Simulation results for Test (a), Test (b) show minor coding gain compared to VTM-3.0 and observe minor encoding and decoding time decrease.

+Test a: RA: -0.02%, LDB: 0.00%.

+Test b: RA: -0.04%, LDB: 0.00%. (recommended by the proponent)

+Discussion:

+Remove some redundancy between TMVP and ATMVP (especially for 8*8 blocks).

+For small blocks, TMVP is not needed.

+Class D has coding loss in Test b.
+RA 0.11%, LDB: 0.19%.

+One expert claimed that it’s related to shared merge list (JVET-M0170) and suggested to be tested on that.
+The results may likely be as Test a.

+Recommendation: Revisit in Track B after JVET-M0170 is revisited

 JVET-M0359 Non-CE4: Modification of merge data syntax [G. Ko, D. Kim, J. Jung, J. Son, J. Kwak (WILUS)]

 This contribution presents a modification of merge data syntax.
 The current VTM-3.0 has many merge schemes such as subblock merge modes, merge mode with motion vector difference (MMVD), the combined inter-picture merge and intra-picture prediction, and triangular shape-based motion compensation.
 When merge_flag is equal to 1, mmvd_flag is always parsed since it is the first syntax in merge data syntax.
 However, the current MMVD uses only the first or second merge candidate as a base candidate.
 Therefore, in the proposed syntax structure, mmvd_flag is parsed only when the merge candidate index is equal to 0 or 1.
 It reportedly shows -0.06%/-0.14%/-0.15% (Y/U/V) average BD-rate change with RA configuration and -0.17%/-0.22%/-0.30% (Y/U/V) average BD-rate change with LDB configuration.
 Also the proposed method could remove the mmvd_merge_flag and its context model.

+Move MMVD syntax elements after merge_idx.
+MMVD flag is signaled only when merge_idx < 2. mmvd_merge_flag is removed.

+Change the CABAC context initial value.

+RA: -0.06%, LDB: -0.17%.

+Discussion:

+There is a bug on MMVD signaling in VTM-3.0 in the proposal.
+If the bug is fixed, the gain may be decreased.

+There are related proposals such as JVET-M0369.

+Recommendation: Study in a CE.

 JVET-M0369 CE4-related: Syntax changes of merge data [Y. Ahn, D. Sim (Digital Insights)] [late]

 This contribution proposes a clean-up of merge data syntaxes in order to maintain consistency according to prediction partitions.
 In the previous meeting, three kinds of merge list were adopted such as CU merge list, subblock merge list, and triangle merge list.
 More specifically, there are MMVD list and general CU merge list for CU-level.
 In the current draft, the order of syntax parsing for merge data is mmvd, subblock merge, multi hypothesis prediction, triangle prediction, and general CU-level merge.
 This contribution changes the order of merge data syntaxes in order to maintain consistency according to the type of prediction partitions.
-The proposed changes can achieve 0.1% and 0.2% BD-rate gain in random access configuration and low-delay B configuration, respectively.
+The proposed changes can achieve 0.17% and 0.14% BD-rate gain in random access configuration and low-delay B configuration, respectively.

+It is proposed to re-arrange order of the syntax elements for varieties of merge modes.

+RA: -0.07%, LDB: -0.14%.

+Most gain comes from the triangular flag signaling bug fix.

+It is claimed that the major benefit is to make the syntax design more neat.

+Discussion:

+Q: Is CABAC initial value changed?

+A: No.

+Recommendation: Study in CE.

 JVET-M0405 CE4-related: Simplified merge candidate list for small blocks [X. Xu, X. Li, S. Liu (Tencent)]